chronaeon/beigepaper/README.md

 ### FAQ

-Q. How should I navigate the document?
+**Q. How should I navigate the document?**

 A. Use the index and section headings.

-Q. I'd like to contribute.
+**Q. I'd like to contribute.**

 A. Follow the style guide (not yet published -- to be published soon.)

-Q. Do I need to build the paper to view it?
+**Q. Do I need to build the paper to obtain a copy of it?**

-A. No, just clone the repo or download the file directly: [beigepaper.pdf](https://www.github.com/chronaeon/beigepaper/beigepaper.pdf).
+A. No, just clone the repo, which includes the PDF, or download the file directly: [beigepaper.pdf](https://www.github.com/chronaeon/beigepaper/beigepaper.pdf).